Best Resveratrol Supplement

 Sarcopenia

 Studies looking at resveratrol’s potential to treat sarcopenia (a progressive age-related muscle loss) have been positive, though these have also mostly been animal studies.
-One found that resveratrol worked about as well as caloric restriction in helping stave off muscle loss.
+One study found that resveratrol worked about as well as caloric restriction in helping stave off muscle loss.
 Another found it to be about as effective as regular exercise.

 While one high-dose study showed an increase in certain biomarkers associated with CVD, red wine, which is rich in resveratrol, has long been linked to reduced cardiovascular issues.
 Animal studies have shown resveratrol to offer cardiovascular benefits, including in mice with induced cardiotoxicity.